xmos/lib_ethernet/doc/rst/lib_ethernet.rst

    10/100 Mb/s real-time Ethernet MAC task diagram

-For example, the following code instantiates a real-time Ethernet MAC component with high and low-priority interfaces and connects to it::
+For example, the following code instantiates a real-time Ethernet MAC component with connected via MII high and low-priority interfaces and connects to it::

   port p_eth_rxclk  = XS1_PORT_1J;